 If you’re concerned about your cardiovascular health and the effects of wine consumption on the old ticker’s ability to function, you can rest easy.

-So if an apple a day keeps the dentist away, a glass of red a day should keep the heart surgeon away.
+So if an apple a day keeps the dentist away, a glass of red wine a day should keep the heart surgeon away.
 Cheers to that.
+And if you truly love red wine, find out how long does red wine last once opened.

 6. Wine reduces the risk of type-2 diabetes

-If you’ve ever wondered how much sugar is in a glass of wine or how much sugar each bottle of wine contains and whether you’ll develop type-2 diabetes as a result of supping wine regularly, let us allay those fears.
+If you’ve ever wondered how much sugar is in a glass of wine or about the levels of sugar in white wine and whether you’ll develop type-2 diabetes as a result of supping wine regularly, let us allay those fears.

-The resveratrol in wine that keeps you on your feet as you’re ageing will also help improve your sensibility to insulin.
+The resveratrol in wine that keeps you on your feet as you are ageing will also help improve your sensibility to insulin.
 Insulin resistance is the key contributor to developing type-2 diabetes, so if drinking a glass of wine improves your insulin receptiveness, imbibe away we say.
+Find out more about sugar in wine, sugar content in wine can be confusing.

 7. Wine lets you live longer